aritmos/CrabQL/README.md

 <img width="100%" src="./assets/banner.svg">

-## ✨ Features
+## ✨ Features ✨

 `CrabQL` allows you to generate SQL queries that are
-### Natural
+- 🌿 **Natural**:

-- No string parsing.
-Use proper types that compose into expressions
+  Write like Rust.
+No string parsing.
+Use proper composable types everywhere.

-### Type Safe
+- 🚑 **Type Safe**:

-- Query building is type-safe by construction; operations can only be generally used in correct contexts and internal representations are validated during a query's compilation.
+  Query building is type-safe by construction; operations can only be generally used in correct contexts and internal representations are validated during a query's compilation.

-### Schema Validated
+- 📏 **Flat**:

+  Traditionally nested queries can be created in a single chained expression.
+- 📋 **Schema Validated**:

-- Schemas can be used to additionally validate every table/column access and operations alongside with any other state-reliant operation.
+  Schemas can be used to additionally validate every table/column access and operations alongside with any other state-reliant operation.

-### Transactionally Safe
+- 🤝 **Transactionally Safe**:

-- Queries that depend on each other can only be generated as a single multi-query.
+  Queries that depend on each other can only be generated as a single multi-query.
 This ensures any required ordering when executing the queries.

 ## 🚧 CAUTION: W.I.P.
 - `CrabQL` is still in very early stages of production.
 There is still much work to do in the foundational back-end.
 Come back in a couple weeks/months to see what was implemented!